sahil-sagwekar2652/NutriNav/README.md

 RECIPE_APP_ID=
 ```

-Make sure to isntall all the requirements by running the following command
+Make sure to install all the requirements by running the following command
 ```
 pip install -r requirements.txt
 ```